jeongtaeksoo/context-adaptive-cognitive-flow/README.md

 ## References

-Based on the paper: *"Designing a Generative AI Framework for Cognitive Intervention in Older Adults"*
+Based on the paper: *"Designing a Generative AI Framework for Cognitive Intervention in Older Adults: An Integrated Engineering Framework and Clinical Protocol"*

 **GitHub Repository**: https://github.com/jeongtaeksoo/context-adaptive-cognitive-flow